Indonesia Liveaboard Diving

 The Banda Sea is located in the central region of Indonesia and was once known for its lucrative spice trade where foreigners came from all over the world to trade in that most valuable of commodities, nutmeg.
 Nowadays the region is attracting overseas visitors for very different reasons.
 The waters of Banda and Ambon promise riches beyond the wildest dreams of many 'big name' dive destinations worldwide.

-Visit our Indonesia liveaboards to explore your options for Banda liveaboard cruises.
+Visit our Indonesia liveaboards section to explore your options for: Banda diving cruises.

 View a map of: